New Jersey Discrimination Lawyer

 What to Expect During an Initial Consultation

-Your first meeting with a discrimination attorney in New Jersey helps you understand your legal options and possible outcomes.
+Your first meeting with a discrimination attorney in New Jersey can help you understand your legal options and possible outcomes.
 You can describe the facts, ask questions, and bring documents that support your claim.
 The attorney will review the details, explain applicable laws, and discuss steps you might take to pursue your case.
 This conversation builds clarity and trust as you decide whether and how to move forward with your claim.
 It also helps you avoid mistakes that can weaken your case as your legal process continues.

 -